Albrtito/ObsidianNotes/02 - Atomic/20240615 - 195347 - Differentiability.md

 	+ **Newton’s notation:** $f’’(x), f’’’(x), …, f^{(n}(x)$ → (yes, only one parenthesis)

 	+ **Leibniz’s notation**: $\frac{d^nf(x)}{dx^n}$

++ Derivatives of the most common functions can be seen here: [[References_Derivatives&Integrals.pdf]]
++ Derivatives hav a direct impa

 ## Differentiable on an interval: